Find Affordable College Courses

 San Francisco, CA

-San Francisco State University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree parks, recreation and leisure studies programs.
-Located in the city of San Francisco, SFSU is a public college with a very large student population.
+San Francisco State University did quite well in this year’s ranking of the most popular places for parks, recreation and leisure studies students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the city of San Francisco, SFSU is a public college with a fairly large student population.

 Of the 46 students majoring in parks and rec at SFSU, 30% are male and 70% are female.